rodolfolotte/KittiSeg/README.md

+# FacadeSeg (description of the main modifications)

+FacadeSeg is an **extension** of KittiSeg to performs multiclass segmentation of facade features (i.e. sky, roof, wall, windows, door, balcony, shop, and background).

+## Tutorial

+### Getting started

+Run: `python segment.py --input_folder data/ --output_folder /data/segmentation/ --logdir RUNS/path/ --gpus NUMBER_OF_CORES` to obtain a prediction for each image in the folder [data/](data/) as input, and [data/segmentation/](data/segmentation) as output folder, using the architecture and weights from [RUNS/path/](RUNS/path/) with 4 cores.

+Run: `python train.py --hypes hypes/FacadeSeg.json` to train a model using Kitti Data.

+Run: `python run-train.sh` to train many models with different parameters and architecture at once.
+Prepare the folder hypes/ with a list of different hypes.json.

+Run: `python run-segment.sh RUNS/` to segment the images using different trained models at once.
+It collets all the subfolders in RUNS/, and does the inferences for each.

 # KittiSeg

 KittiSeg performs segmentation of roads by utilizing an FCN based model.
 The model achieved [first place](http://www.cvlibs.net/datasets/kitti/eval_road_detail.php?result=ca96b8137feb7a636f3d774c408b1243d8a6e0df) on the Kitti Road Detection Benchmark at submission time.
 Check out our [paper](https://arxiv.org/abs/1612.07695) for a detailed model description.